yrmvgh/yiufcrawl/README.md

         * at xp 18 they get ench absorb 3 = 90% of the time it is absorbed, making them *almost* immune to magic enchantments.

 * Troll
+    * split into two subspecies
+    * Cave Troll
+        * like old troll, except with a couple more shaggy fur mutations that come in later
+    * Moon Troll
-    * they now gain several different elemental resistances as they gain levels
+        * gain several different elemental resistances as they gain levels
         * start with higher hp than normal, but never gain hp with level increases.
 They can increase hp by training fighting or through items, but late game they will have much lower hp than normal.
+        * better magic aptitudes, but spellcasting skill is still bad
+        * apt 0 defensive skills (to help make up for their very low health later in the game).

 * Deep Dwarf
     * recharge ability has been split in two: lesser recharge (costs 1 PMP), and greater recharge (costs 3 PMP).
 Greater recharge is required to recharge wands of healing, haste, and teleport